NBA Players

 Kobe Bryant was a former American professional NBA player and entrepreneur with an estimated net worth of $600 Million.

-Bryant was considered to be one of the best NBA players of all time, won multiple awards and trophies during his career, and was also one of the richest athletes of all time.
+Bryant spent his entire 20-year NBA career with the Los Angeles Lakers and was considered one of the best NBA players of all time.
+He won multiple awards and trophies during his career and was one of the wealthiest athletes of all time.

 It came as an enormous shock to the world when Kobe was pronounced dead after a tragic helicopter crash on the way to his daughter’s basketball game.
 His daughter and several others were also killed.